Michaelszeng/6.8210-Underactuated-Robotics-Notes/2) Value Iteration & LQR.md

 #### General Case
 What happens if the cost function is not quadratic or the dynamics are not control affine?
 Then you can't solve for $u$ by just setting the gradient of HJB to 0.
-One workout is, every iteration of the algorithm, you could take a positive-definite quadratic approximation in $u$ of the HJB and then solve for $u^*$.
+One workaround is, every iteration of the algorithm, you could take a positive-definite quadratic approximation in $u$ of the HJB and then solve for $u^*$.
 Alternatively, use numerical optimization methods like gradient descent to solve for $u$.

 ### Example: HJB on Cart Mass System (Double Integrator)